Solu-victoria/Solu-victoria/README.md

 - 🌱 I’m currently learning more on Laravel and APIs.

-- 👯 I'm open to work, learning and collaborations on PHP and Laravel or in even a new language!
+- 👯 I'm willing to work with others, learn from them, and collaborate on projects using PHP, Laravel, or even a different language!

 - 👨‍💻 All of my projects are available at [https://github.com/Solu-victoria](https://github.com/Solu-victoria).